 [Section 13 amended by No. 22 of 2005 s.
 23.]

-14. Certificate of authorisation
+14. Authorised person, certificate of authorisation for

 (1) The Minister is to provide to an authorised person a certificate stating that he or she is an authorised person for the purposes of this Subdivision.